Observation Review - Bring Her (PS4)

 The document I scanned went into S.A.M.’s memory core, which is available in another tab.
 So while it technically was available to me the whole time, it never would have crossed my mind to go back and look at the scanned item.
 However, if I had of been able to interact with the object again and see it close up while I was searching the room, I might have realized that what I was looking for was hidden within the object.
 Thankfully, the developers were very helpful and pointed me in the right direction.

 Despite there being a couple of situations where the puzzles were too difficult and seemed disconnected, there were lots of puzzles that were really enjoyable and quite fun.
-A lot of the times, the puzzles that Occupation presents players with are just difficult enough that you’ll need to take a few minutes to solve them, but won’t labor over for more than 30 minutes or so.
+A lot of the times, the puzzles that Observation presents players with are just difficult enough that you’ll need to take a few minutes to solve them, but won’t labor over for more than 30 minutes or so.

 Observation Review – One Singular Location